wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

-# Customizing Wallarm Sidecar proxy 2.0
+# Customizing Wallarm Sidecar proxy

-This article instructs you on safe and effective customization of the [Wallarm Kubernetes Sidecar proxy solution 2.0](deployment.md) providing example for some common customization use cases.
+This article instructs you on safe and effective customization of the [Wallarm Kubernetes Sidecar proxy solution](deployment.md) providing example for some common customization use cases.

 ## Configuration area